Vikram-Jha/Learning-Android-Studios/README.md

 16. Table App -----> USING SEEKBAR AND LIST VIEW A INTERACTIVE TABLE APP HAS BEEN MADE(No Comments)
 17. Egg Timer -----> BASIC SIMPLE TIMER APP
 18. Hide UI Elements ----- > HIDING SOME OF FEATURES USING VISIBILITY THING
+19. Brain Trainer ---> A GAME IN WHICH USER PREDICTS SUM OF TWO NO. ITS ABOUT HOW MANY HE GETS RIGHT IN 30 SECONDS